logicmoo/logicmoo_workspace/Syntax.md

 #!

 actions rain.
-observe rain from 1 to 2.
+if true then rain.
-if rain from T1 to T2  then rain from T2 to T3.
+if rain then rain.
 ```
 generates a sequence of 19 actions: